boldbi/boldbi-docker/README.md

 ## Start multiple containers Bold BI with `docker-compose`

 Bold BI also comes with multiple images for each of the services in it to run on docker-compose, which is mainly for the production environment to scale services within Bold BI.
-Please refer to [this guide](docs/multiple-container.md) to get to know about the multiple images and compose details to deploy Bold BI in an advanced docker-compose environment.
+Please refer to [this guide](docs/multiple-container.md) to learn about the multiple images and compose details to deploy Bold BI in an advanced docker-compose environment.

 # License

 https://www.boldbi.com/terms-of-use#embedded<br />

-The images are provided for your convenience and may contain other software that is licensed differently (Linux system, Bash, etc. from the base distribution, along with any direct or indirect dependencies of the Bold BI platform).
+The images are provided for your convenience and may contain other software that is licensed differently (Linux system, Bash, and more from the base distribution, along with any direct or indirect dependencies of the Bold BI platform).

-These pre-built images are provided for convenience and include all optional and additional libraries by default.
+These pre-built images are provided for your convenience and include all optional and additional libraries by default.
 These libraries may be subject to different licenses than the Bold BI product.

 If you want to install Bold BI from scratch and precisely control which optional libraries are installed, please download the stand-alone product from boldbi.com.
 If you have any questions, please contact the Bold BI team (https://www.boldbi.com/support).